 Students are generally flown to the nearest major airport.
 Occasionally, a host family may be asked to drive as far as 150 miles to pick up their student.
 This is because the expense, confusion, and delay of getting students and all of their luggage onto small connecting flights to a closer airport is often too difficult.
 A host family with a long drive to pick up a student should know that Twinn Palms appreciates this kindness-and that they are making this trip for a very special reason.

-Your Homestay Coordinator will be at the airport if possible.
-However, host families are responsible for meeting their students at the airport.
+Host families are responsible for meeting their students at the airport.

 TRAVEL DELAYS